 How does a wire transfer work?

 The person or entity wishing to make a wire transfer first approaches a banking institution and directs them to transfer a specific amount of money.
 The sender provides the SWIFT or IBAN and BIC codes of the recipient so that the bank knows where the money is to be sent.

 Before the transaction can be initiated, the sender must deposit the money to be sent and a transaction fee that is determined by the sending bank.
 The sending bank then transmits a message via a secure system like SWIFT or FedWire to clear the funds.

 Once the funds are cleared, the recipient’s bank receives the message requesting it to execute the payment according to the instructions provided.
-The funds may take several hours or days to get to the recipient’s accounts from the time the sender-initiated the transaction.
+The funds may take several hours or days to get to the recipient’s account from the time the sender initiated the transaction.
 Either of the banks must hold a reciprocal account with each other to settle the payment.

 Uses of wire transfer